pandas-dev/pandas/doc/source/sparse.rst

 -----------

-``SparseArray`` is the base layer for all of the sparse indexed data structured.
+``SparseArray`` is the base layer for all of the sparse indexed data structures.
 It is a 1-dimensional ndarray-like object storing only values distinct from the ``fill_value``:

 .. ipython:: python